dogman223/active_week/README.md

 # active_week

 My first 'real' Flutter App.
-This App is weekly planner of activities in which Users, in comfortable and simply way can add their personal activities add make enjoy with planning week.
+This App is weekly planner of activities.
+Users, in comfortable and simply way can add their personal activities and make enjoy with their planning week.